Mika2273/Convert-Doc-To-HTML/README.md

 This is a tool for converting word documents into HTML.
 It uses Python's open source library, 'mammoth'.

 ## How to use?
 In the root, prepare a folder 'src' for the word documents to be converted, and a folder 'dist' where the generated HTML will be saved.
-Also, prepare a folder 'images' for the images in 'dist'.
 Run `python3 converter.py`
 ## How to set up a python environment
 1. Setting Up Python 3